spress/spress.yosymfony.com/docs/developers/index.md

 #### Plugin PHP file {#plugin-phpfile}

-In your new plugin PHP file you need to create class with the same name as the file and without namespace.
+In your new plugin PHP file you need to create class with the same name as the file.

 #### composer.json {#composer-json}